nenoNaninu/TypedSignalR.Client/README.md

 ```

 # Usage
-Suppose you have the following interface defined:
+For example, you have the following interface defined.

 ```cs
 public class UserDefinedType
 {